-Long-time Northwest Screenwriter Guild member and former board member Wally Lane has started a scene analysis group that meets twice a month in Seattle.
+Long-time Northwest Screenwriter Guild member and former board member Wally Lane has started a scene analysis group that meets weekly in Seattle.
 It’s free and open to all.

 Here are the details from Wally:

 First and foremost, to assist fellow screenwriters hone the craft of writing scenes—both action and dialogue—that are cinematic, engaging and correctly formatted.

 And thus help our screenplays make it to “the top of the Reader’s pile.”

 - Bring some scenes or a sequence (3-4 pages) from your screenplay.

 - Together, we do a table read (aloud) of your material, then critique and offer suggestions.

 Nothing (unless you care to purchase affordable food &/drinks on-site).